-Eligible applicants are invited to apply for the 2021-22 AMS Congressional Fellowship.
-The fellowship provides a unique public policy learning experience, demonstrates the value of science-government interaction, and brings a technical background and external perspective to the Congressional decision-making process
+Eligible applicants are invited to apply for the 2022-23 AMS Congressional Fellowship beginning September 1, 2021.
+The fellowship provides a unique public policy learning experience and demonstrates the value of science-government interaction.

 The American Mathematical Society (AMS), in conjunction with the American Association for the Advancement of Science (AAAS), sponsors this fellowship.
 It includes an orientation on congressional and executive branch operations, and a year-long seminar series on issues involving science, technology and public policy.
-The AMS Congressional Fellow spends a year working on the staff of a Congress member or on a congressional committee, assisting in legislative and policy areas that require scientific and technical input.
+The AMS Congressional Fellow spends a year working on the staff of either a member of Congress or a congressional committee, working in legislative and policy areas requiring scientific and technical input.

 Applications are invited from individuals in the mathematical sciences.
-Applicants must have a Ph.D. or an equivalent doctoral-level degree by the application deadline.
+Applicants must have a Ph.D. or an equivalent doctoral-level degree by the application deadline of February 1.
 Applicants must be U.S. citizens.
 Federal employees are not eligible.
-An AMS Fellowship Committee makes the selection.

 For the Sept.
-2021 - Aug.
-2022 Fellowship year, the stipend will be US$86,335, with allowances for relocation and professional travel, plus a contribution toward health insurance.
+2022 - Aug.
+2023 Fellowship year, the stipend will be US$93,013, with allowances for relocation and professional travel, plus a contribution toward health insurance.

-Applications accepted September 1, 2020 through February 1, 2021.
-To apply, submit a statement expressing interest and qualifications, and a current CV, and arrange for the AMS to receive three letters of recommendation by the February 1st deadline.
+Applications will be accepted September 1, 2021 through February 1, 2022.
+To apply, submit a 2-3 page statement expressing interest and qualifications for the AMS Congressional Fellowship, as well as a current curriculum vitae.
+Candidates should also have three letters of recommendation sent to the AMS by the February 1, 2022 deadline.